Is Carbonara pasta a typical recipe of Rome?

 Origin of Spaghetti alla Carbonara

 The origin of this famous and delicious dish is unknown.
-According to the legend, a Carbonaro (coal dealer) who was tired of his work opened a restaurant called “Trattoria del Carbonaro”.
+According to the legend, a Carbonaro (coal dealer) looking for rest from his work opened a restaurant called “Trattoria del Carbonaro”.

-Others claim that the recipe is so called because it was a dish prepared by typical lumberjacks during work breaks.
+Others claim that the recipe takes its name from traditional dishes prepared by typical lumberjacks during work breaks.

 Every chef and also every grandmothers make a different carbonara: there are those who only use the egg yolk, those who use the whole egg, those who pour the eggs into the pan of pasta, others pour the eggs in the bowl.